Marketing Maturity: Breaking silos

 At the first level, the company needs a well-defined marketing function.
 As the picture shows, there are many activities scattered in all directions.
 This type of company represents around 30% of Maïeutyk’s customers.

 From the outside, these companies often give the impression of success.
 Yet this success could be attributed more to “good timing” and a quality product than to good marketing.
-As a result, they quickly reach a threshold of growth and run out of steam.
+As a result, they quickly reach a growth threshold and run out of steam.
 These companies rely heavily on their existing, loyal customer base but find it challenging to attract new customers and take the next step toward growth.
 A characteristic of this type of company – which is not necessarily a flaw but rather an indication of the need for advice – is their tendency to focus on price competition.
 This approach can affect their margins and, ultimately, their profitability.

 In short, in companies at the first level of marketing, the customer, employee, and brand experiences must be clearly defined.
 As a result, members of these companies find it challenging to answer the following questions in a unified way: